SekharSunkara6/Twitter-Web-Scraping/README.md

 ## Technologies Used:
 1. Selenium: Selenium is a popular tool for automating web browsers.
 In this project, it is used for web scraping to interact with the Twitter website and extract trending topics.
-2. Beautiful Soup: Beautiful Soup is a Python library for pulling data out of HTML and XML files.
-It is used in conjunction with Selenium for parsing the HTML content of the Twitter webpage and extracting the relevant information.
-3. MongoDB: MongoDB is a NoSQL database program.
+2. MongoDB: MongoDB is a NoSQL database program.
 It is used to store the scraped data (trending topics) in a database for persistence.
-4. HTML and Jinja: HTML is used to structure the web pages, while Jinja is a templating engine for Python that is used with Flask to generate dynamic HTML content.
+3. HTML and Jinja: HTML is used to structure the web pages, while Jinja is a templating engine for Python that is used with Flask to generate dynamic HTML content.
-5. Python-Dotenv: Python-Dotenv is a Python library that manages environment variables stored in a .env file.
+4. Python-Dotenv: Python-Dotenv is a Python library that manages environment variables stored in a .env file.
 It is used in this project to securely store sensitive information such as credentials.
-6. Flask: Flask is a micro web framework written in Python.
+5. Flask: Flask is a micro web framework written in Python.
 It is used to build the web application and define routes for handling HTTP requests.

 ## Features:
 1. Web Scraping: Utilizes Selenium and BeautifulSoup for web scraping to extract trending topics from Twitter's homepage.